MetaMakersCooperative/m2c-web-ui-prod/help-us-build.md

 ## Help us build a better makerspace

 Over the past four years, we learned that our makerspace isn't large enough to meet the needs of makers in Windsor-Essex.
 As a volunteer-based nonprofit, we don't have the funds to purchase all of the construction materials that are needed to build the makerspace that Windsor needs.
-By donating to Meta Nakers, you are building a better makerspace that you could join and enjoy in many different ways:
+By donating to Meta Makers, you are building a better makerspace that you could join and enjoy in many different ways:

 - Try a new hobby, craft, or art, such as weaving, pottery, woodworking, or printmaking
 - Meet new friends with common interests